 Travel is one of the most exciting and fulfilling things we can do in life.
 It broadens our horizons, changes our perspectives and makes us who we are.
 We take pride in sharing the world's beauty with our guests every year and responsibility for this work as well.
 Social Responsibility is a core value at Collette and to live this value, we focus on four key pillars: People, Community, Planet and Responsible Travel.
 At the end of the day, we hope through travel and tourism to help global communities, reduce our carbon footprint and travel everywhere in the most sustainable way.

-Here are a few tips we've found along the way that really make for a more responsible vacations.
+Here are a few tips we've found along the way that really make for a more responsible holidays.

 Build Understanding